DhritiNirmal/EXL-EQ/README.md

 # EXL-EQ

-Used the provided data to predict 1000 potentialsubscribersfor a new financial product launched by EXL's client.
+Used the provided data to predict 1000 potential subscribers for a new financial product launched by EXL's client.
 Achieved an accuracy of about 90% on the training set.